CollectionBuilder/collectionbuilder.github.io/_includes/docs/config-site/collection.md

 {% include bootstrap/image.md img="/config/coll.jpg" %}

 {% capture coll-title %}
-These are settings specific to your CONTENTdm collection:
+These are settings specific to your collection:
 {% endcapture %}

 {% capture coll-text %}
+{% capture cdm-collection %}
 - **cdm-collection-id**: The name of your CONTENTdm collection (a collection alias assigned by a collection's creator in CONTENTdm).
     - example --> `cdm-collection-id: boxing`
+{% endcapture %}
+{:.cdm .typefilter}
+{% include bootstrap/alert.md text=cdm-collection color="secondary" %}

 - **metadata**: The filename (not including the extension) of your CSV metadata file.
 	- ***Note: This should be the same entry as "data" in the page gen variables below.***